-Press 'Next Page' to access more selections:
+Press Yext Page' to access more selections:

-- Memory point Use to select from a memory point. - Freeway exit/entrance Use to select a certain freeway exit or entrance. - Special Memory Points Use to select a destination from previously stored entries.
+- Memory point Use to select from a memory point. - Freeway exit/entrance Use to select a certain freeway exit or entrance. - Select from map-Use to select a place on the map. - Special Memory Points Use to select a destination from previously stored entries.